khaireddine-arbouch/Containerized-Python-Application-with-Flask-and-MongoDB-on-Kubernetes/README.md

 *   `README.md`: This file provides a comprehensive guide to installing and using the system.
 *   `api/Dockerfile`: This file explains how the Docker image for the Flask application is built.
 *   `kubernetes/*.yaml`: These files explain the Kubernetes resources used to deploy the application and database.

-## Submission

-Students must submit the following:

-*   Entire source code for the Python program (`api` directory)
-*   YAML files for Kubernetes resources (`kubernetes` directory)
-*   Documentation with explanations and detailed instructions (`README.md`)

-This project provides a hands-on experience in building and deploying a containerized Python application on Kubernetes.
-By following the instructions and completing the submission requirements, students will gain valuable skills in containerization, orchestration, and cloud-native development.